More and more preppers are coming around to the idea that they don’t have to part with their electronic devices as part of their survival plan.

 Folks today can take advantage of a wide array of on-the-go chargers, with solar arrays and hand-cranked dynamos being the most popular, and the most common.

-Which is best for the average Joe: Hand crank or solar?
-Both have significant advantages, and equally significant drawbacks, but overall, a solar charging system is better because it requires no input from you (so long as it has a clear line of sight to open sky during the daytime).
+Both hand crank and solar have significant advantages, and equally significant drawbacks, but overall, a solar charging system is better because it requires no input from you (so long as it has a clear line of sight to open sky during the daytime).

 You can have your device or power bank charging while you attend to other tasks, and they even have a modicum of utility while on the move if carefully attached to your backpack.
 In the end, solar chargers provide greater efficiency for the average prepper because they allow you to effectively multitask.